davochia/Bookstore/README.md

 ### Install Helm and Helm charts

 brew install helm (for Mac with Homebrew) or choco install kubernetes-helm or scoop install helm (Windows with Chocolatey or scoop).
 Run **_helm repo add prometheus-community https://prometheus-community.github.io/helm-charts && helm repo update_** .
 After that Run helm install [RELEASE_NAME] prometheus-community/kube-prometheus-stack e.g., **_helm install prometheus prometheus-community/kube-prometheus-stack_**.
 Use portforward to view the UI for Prometheus and Grafana.
 The default grafana password: prom-operator and username: admin.
 When all is running correctly, go on to deploy you application k8s-deployment.yaml file i.e., **_kubectl apply -f k8s-deployment.yaml_**.
+Use portforward to view the client UI and server swagger.

 #### Port forward and execute database commands